justinrgarrard/world-of-naevis.net/docs/adventuring/loot.md

 #### Acquiring Valuable Things

 Loot can take many different forms.
 A pile of [City Dweller](../the_frontier/city_dwellers/index) books could be loot, as could quills from a basilisk.
-The key question to ask is **whether or not someone would find this valuable**.
+The key question to ask is whether or not someone would find this item valuable.
 Often times the answer is determined by a skill check.
 In the previous scenario, an Intelligence (History) and Intelligence (Nature) check might be required to pick out worthy items from trash.

 #### Weight